mohdali236/creditwatch/README.md

  <br />
 Files: <br />
  <br />
-config.xml: Used to connect to the MySQL database <br />
+config.php: Used to connect to the MySQL database <br />
 contact.php: Contact Us page with form that submits to "contactus" table in MySQL DB <br />
-dashboard_frame.html: Dashboard data page loaded in an iframe to be scrollable.
-Will be converted to php down the road. <br />
+dashboard_frame.html: Data page loaded in an iframe to be scrollable.
+Will be php down the road. <br />
 dashboard.php: Dashboard page with menu and iframe.
 Checks login. <br />
 fetch.php: Test page for fetching data from the MySQL DB <br />
 index.html: Home page.
 More to be done <br />